nrwl/nx/docs/shared/angular-tutorial/4-workspace-optimization.md

  ————————————————————————————————————————————————————————————————————————————————————————————————

- >  NX   Successfully ran target build for project store and 1 task(s) it depends on (8s)
+ >  NX   Successfully ran target build for project store and 1 task(s) they depend on (8s)
 ```

 Notice the line here: